 Owner-Occupied Buildings

-There are specific exceptions for owner-occupied buildings with four or fewer units.
-Due to the smaller building size, landlords have a bit more leeway when accommodating or denying ESAs.
+There are specific exceptions for owner-occupied buildings with four or fewer residences.
+Due to the smaller building size, property owners have a bit more leeway when accommodating or denying ESAs.
 In this case, you might not be required to accommodate an ESA under the same conditions, but you should still check with local regulations and expectations to be sure.

 Single-Family Houses

 Single-family houses that are rented or sold without the use of a broker are also exempted.
-In this situation, landlords have distinct rights regarding ESA accommodations.
-This exception provides landlords additional flexibility and control over ESA policies on their property, especially if they are independently handling the rental or sale process.
+In this situation, property owners have distinct rights regarding ESA accommodations.
+This exception provides property owners additional flexibility and control over ESA policies on their property, especially if they are independently handling the rental or sale process.

 Health or Safety Risk